 Another important criterion for Solana vs Polygon vs Ethereum comparison draws stateful architecture into the equation.
 Certain blockchain networks maintain a state while others do not have the design for the same.
 A particular contract can be considered stateless only when it avoids any changes in its state.
 In other words, the contract does not modify the storage variable values.

-Ethereum provides the true example of stateful architecture by recording all transactions in the existing state.
-In event of the latest transaction, the complete network should update the copies of the transaction to mirror the recent transaction.
+Ethereum provides a true example of stateful architecture by recording all transactions in the existing state.
+In the event of the latest transaction, the complete network should update the copies of the transaction to mirror the recent transaction.
 As a result, the network is slower in comparison to stateless blockchain networks.

 Polygon gives one of the most significant tools for participating in and driving a new borderless society and economy.
 You should note that the sidechain works like other POS blockchains.
 In addition, the exchanges are present in the form of a cluster on the ETH mainnet.

 The architecture of the Solana blockchain relies a lot on the Solana cluster.
 The cluster is basically a collection of validators working together to address client transactions alongside ledger maintenance.
 Every cluster has its own leader, and the role continues rotating among the validators.
-Cluster leader takes on the responsibility of bundling and timestamping the incoming transactions by using Proof of History consensus.
+The cluster leader takes on the responsibility of bundling and timestamping the incoming transactions by using Proof of History consensus.
 With a stateless architecture, there is no need to update the whole state of the Solana blockchain with every new transaction.
 Most important of all, you can notice how a stateless architecture provides the assurance for better scalability of the blockchain platform.

-In the case of Ethereum, the transaction speed is 15 transactions in each second, thereby making it a bit slower than other competitors.
+In the case of Ethereum, the transaction speed is 15 transactions each second, thereby making it a bit slower than other competitors.
 However, the development of layer 2 scaling solutions and support for multichain networks can help in resolving the concerns of scalability.